julianh1805/website/README.md

 [![Husson](https://img.shields.io/badge/husson%20-%23323330.svg?&style=for-the-badge&logo=cards%20estrelas&logoColor=black&color=FFFF00)]()

 ## 👨 About me
-<p>Hi, I am Julian Husson, actually junior full-stack developer at <a href="https://biogasview.com">biogasview.com</a> and also software engineer student.
+<p>Hi, I am Julian Husson, actually junior full-stack developer at <a href="https://biogasview.com">biogasview.com</a>.
 On my website you will learn all about me and what I do : degrees, certificates, skills.
 Enjoy !</p>

 ### My favorite technologies :